Faezeh-Kh/My-Personal-Website/content/authors/admin/_index.md

   url: https://www.huawei.com/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include Model-Driven Engineering (MDE), Domain-Specific Languages (DSL), Language Engineering, Debugging and Testing of models, and software testing.
+bio: My research interests include Model-Driven Engineering (MDE), Domain-Specific Languages (DSL), Language Engineering, Debugging and Testing of models, and Software Testing.

 # Interests to show in About widget
 interests: